eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 22 - The B Team.md

 The Dominate Person spell on Contigo breaks.
 He leaves the hole, takes his horse, and decides to go north.

 Martin decides he’s still hungry, and proceeds to the local inn.
-He sees Goro and [[Helen Berestova]] approaching.
+He sees Goro and [[Helen Berestova|Helen]] approaching.